mcarvin8/ava-sf-devops/README.md

 If connected apps are detected in a package, their `<consumerKey>` line is automatically removed before deployment to avoid failures.

 ## Bot Deployments
-For Einstein Bots, update:
+To deploy Einstein Bots with this model:
-- `.forceignore` to exclude bot versions not to deploy.
+- update `.forceignore` to add bot versions to **not** deploy/retrieve
-- `scripts/replacementFiles` to configure the Bot User per org.
+- modify files in `scripts/replacementFiles` to configure the running bot user for each org
-- `sfdx-project.json` to run the right `replacements` per environment variables
+- modify `sfdx-project.json` to run the right string `replacements` for each org

 > If not using this feature, remove `replacements` from `sfdx-project.json`.